smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Slow Start now only lasts 2 turns instead of 5

+- Truant will only activate if a move succeeds (e.g. not if it misses, fails, or is Protected against), and will heal the user by 33% during its Truant turn

 - Clear Body prevents all stat lowering (relevant: the Regis' Superpower and Metagross' Hammer Arm)